alhutchinson/Ticket-Lifecycle-Examples/README.md

 </p>
 <p>
-Incoming Help Desk tickets issues received from end users.
+Understanding the life cycle stages in osTicket helps organizations streamline their support processes, ensure timely resolution of customer issues, and maintain clear communication throughout the ticket handling process.
+Here is a demonstration of an Incoming Help Desk ticket issues received from end users.
 </p>
 <br />